 There’s something special about being allowed to take part in something unique and though Unusual Unions actually took place twice on the same day, it still counts as a one off in my book.
 Part of the Royal Court’s convention-busting The Big Idea stream of work, this was a collection of 5 short plays all responding to the ideas raised by Abi Morgan in her main house show The Mistress Contract, taking place in unexpected nooks and crannies of the theatre in wonderfully small groups.

-From dressing rooms to stairwells, the space under the stage to meeting rooms with a view, it was a brilliant way of exploring a building which isn’t normally so open (Wilton’s Music Hall’s promenade version of Edmund fulfilled a similar purpose).
+From dressing rooms to stairwells, the space under the stage to meeting rooms with a view, it was a brilliant way of exploring a building which isn’t normally so open (Wilton’s Music Hall’s promenade version of Edmond fulfilled a similar purpose).
 And even if the subject matter seemed to veer off what one might have expected, given the sexual nature of Morgan’s play, it was still compelling stuff looking at the ways in which we connect (or not) with those around us.

 Sibling relationships were clearly playing heavy on the mind of the writing team as three of the five (including the first two we saw) used that as a starting point.
 Frances Ya-Chu Cowhig’s The Golden Hours saw a brother and sister reunited, after contentious beginnings, after their mother’s death.
 David Yip and Sarah Lam were both strong with Lam being particularly heart-breaking, the torrents of emotion under her carefully constructed façade impossible to ignore at close quarters.